Skip to the main content.

 Calculating Redemption Rates

-There are different ways you can assign a value to your reward points when calculating redemption rate.
+There are different ways you can assign a value to your reward points when calculating the redemption rate.
 In this example here, Nerdwallet uses cents per point in their breakdown of frequent flyer program redemption values.
 Companies that heavily feature coupons divide the number of coupons issued by the number of coupons redeemed to calculate their redemption rates.
 Another example is credit card programs which assign one point per dollar spent.

 Take the time to calculate your redemption rate when you know your point values.